-One important thing to understand, however, before planting almonds or feeding them to birds is that not all almonds are the same as the sweet almonds that we eat.
+One important thing to understand before planting almonds or feeding them to birds is that not all almonds are the same as the sweet almonds that we eat.
 While sweet almonds can be eaten by birds, and are enjoyed by them, bitter almonds are a different story.

-Prunus dulcis var.
-Amara, a type of almond commonly known as bitter almonds, contains cyanide and can be poisonous to people when raw.
-Bitter almonds can also pose a health risk to birds that consume them due to their cyanide content.
+Prunus dulcis var. amara, a type of almond commonly known as the bitter almond, contains cyanide and can be poisonous to people when raw.
+Bitter almonds can also pose a health risk to birds that consume them due to their cyanide content!

 Though wild birds won’t tend to eat them from a tree, birds may inadvertently consume bitter almonds if they are provided at a bird feeding station.
 So make sure that it is sweet almonds that are on offer if you plan on feeding them to birds.